chriskiehl/Gooey/README.md

 ###Usage

-Gooey is attached to your code via a simple decorator on whichever method has your `argparse` code (usually `main`).
+Gooey is attached to your code via a simple decorator on whichever method has your `argparse` declarations (usually `main`).

     from gooey import Gooey

     @Gooey      <--- all it takes! :)
     def main():
+      parser = ArgumentParser(...)
       # rest of code

 Different styling and functionality can be configured by passing arguments into the decorator.